koniz-dev/stream-pulse/docs/troubleshooting/debugging.md

 ## Overview

-Hướng dẫn debugging cho StreamPulse bao gồm các công cụ và kỹ thuật để debug các vấn đề trong authentication, video streaming, chat, và performance.
+The debugging guide for StreamPulse includes tools and techniques to debug issues in authentication, video streaming, chat, and performance.

 ## Debug Tools